 - Culture: What makes a team a team?
 Related projects, common goals and shared experiences are all important.
 Regardless of where we work, teams need to be able to collaboratively build their own values and ways of working.
 Make sure there are plenty of shared opportunities for teams to connect and create their own team ‘story’.

-- Communication: hybrid teams require a special focus on communication, to ensure everyone has the information they need to perform well, and when there are open lines for feedback, troubleshooting and celebrating success as well as discussing pain points.
+- Communication: hybrid teams require a special focus on communication, to ensure everyone has the information they need to perform well.
+Open lines of communication are important for feedback, troubleshooting and celebrating success as well as discussing pain points.
 Think through different communication patterns and methods, and harness technology to make sure you are communicating with everyone equally.

 - Context: consider your availability, and the way you distribute work, reward high performance and share information—these issues shouldn’t be influenced by whether a person is in the office or working remotely.

 - Turning off from work: the ability to disconnect is just as important for those working remotely as it is for those who physically leave the office.
 Just as office-based employees will take the time to chat with a colleague or get a coffee, let remote employees know it is ok to be offline for short breaks and take time for lunch or to clock off at the end of their work day.